-Outcomes Objectives 9 A healthier, active and a) Protect and improve parks, open space, and green space, promoting community use greener place b) Increase the levels of physical activity across the borough c) Improve air quality, especially around schools d) Reduce CO 2 by 40% before 2020 and begin the journey to reduce to zero by 2050 10 A cleaner, accessible a) Provide safe and accessible roads, pavements and other public spaces for everyone, and attractive place especially vulnerable users b) Improve cleanliness and reduce the levels of fly tipping c) Provide an attractive and well-maintained public realm d) Minimise the amount of waste generated by our residents and businesses and increase levels of recycling 11 A culturally engaged a) Provide accessible, quality spaces for people to come together, especially for young place people and children b) Foster a strong and diverse cultural offer c) Improve connectivity 12 A safer borough a) Improve community confidence and reduce the fear of crime using our relationships with partners and communities as well as our physical assets including the built environment and closed circuit television (CCTV) stock b) Reduce the number of victims and perpetrators of crime and reduce the serious harm experienced by victims c) Ensure that the criminal justice system proceeds swiftly and proportionately, with victims supported and perpetrators brought to justice
+Outcomes Objectives 10 A Healthier, Active and a) Protect and improve parks, open space, and green space, promoting community use Greener Place b) Increase the levels of physical activity across the borough c) Improve air quality, especially around schools d) Reduce $\mathrm{CO_2}$ by 40% before 2020 and begin the journey to reduce to zero by 2050

+11 A Cleaner, Accessible a) Provide safer and accessible public spaces for everyone, especially children, young and Attractive Place people, and people with disabilities b) Improve cleanliness and reduce the levels of fly tipping c) Provide an attractive and well-maintained public realm d) Minimise the amount of waste generated by our residents and businesses and increase levels of recycling

+12 A Proud, Resilient, Connected and a) Improve civic pride in Haringey by empowering our communities, partners and businesses to lead positive change Confident Place b) Provide accessible, quality spaces for people to come together, especially for young people and children c) Foster a strong and diverse cultural offer d) Improve connectivity, both digital and physical

+13 A Safer Borough a) Improve community confidence and reduce the fear of crime using our relationships with partners and communities as well as our physical assets including the built environment and closed circuit television (CCTV) stock b) Reduce the number of victims and perpetrators of crime and reduce the serious harm experienced by victims c) Ensure that the criminal justice system proceeds swiftly and proportionately, with victims supported and perpetrators brought to justice d) Reduce the number of young people and children entering the criminal justice system

-Outcome 9: a healthier, active and greener place
+Objective 10: A Healthier, Active and Greener Place

 Objective How will we deliver the objective? a) Protect and improve parks, open space, and green space, promoting community use We will: Continue with partners to invest in our parks with over £15 million of improvements planned over the next five years, including new playgrounds and sports facilities.
-Develop a new Parks and Open Spaces strategy and consult with partners and local communities about how we will work together to protect, enhance and, where possible, extend green and open space in Haringey.
+Working together with Friends of Parks and other partners maintain and ensure that more of our parks meet the high-quality nationally-recognised standard (Green Flags), ensuring they are clean, safe, and welcoming.
+Develop a new Parks & Open Spaces strategy and consult with partners and local communities how we will work together to protect, enhance and, where possible, extend green and open space in Haringey.
 Promote the use of our parks for a wide range of events and activities, including more community use.
-Plant more trees to make our streets and open spaces greener.
-We will work with partners, including Environmental Community Groups, to maintain the borough's watercourses, maximising their environmental and health benefits b) Increase the levels of physical activity across the borough We will: Communicate with residents to promote physical activity and awareness of facilities, activities, discounts and subsidies.
-Create healthier places, including parks and open spaces, in line with the Mayor of London's Healthy Streets plan, to support people to be active by cycling, walking, playing, and participating in sport.
-Bring about a shift from car use to walking and cycling by promoting the concept of "active travel".
-Support schools to create an active environment by promoting active travel, sport, and physical activity in schools.
-Provide accessible, inclusive, and attractive sports and leisure facilities that meet residents' needs in line with best practice elsewhere.
-Create active workplaces by implementing good practice among our workforce and by working with large employers in Haringey.
+Plant more trees to make our streets and open spaces greener. b) Increase the We will: levels of physical activity across the borough → Communicate with residents to promote physical activity and awareness of facilities, activities, discounts and subsidies. → Create healthier places, including parks and open spaces, in line with the Mayor of London's Healthy Streets plan, to support people to be active by cycling, walking, playing, and participating in sport. → Bring about a shift from car use to walking and cycling by promoting the concept of "active travel". → Support schools to create an active environment by promoting active travel, sport, and physical activity in schools. → Provide accessible, inclusive, and attractive sports and leisure facilities that meet residents' needs in line with best practice elsewhere. → Create active workplaces by implementing good practice among our workforce and by working with large employers in Haringey.